Metro Detroit: Sports

 Professional sports has a major fan following in Metro Detroit.
-The area is home to many sports teams, including six professional teams in four major sports.
+The area is home to many sports teams, including seven professional teams in five major sports.
 The area's several universities field teams in a variety of sports.
 Michigan Stadium, home of the Michigan Wolverines, is the largest American football stadium in the world.
 Metro Detroit hosts many annual sporting events including auto and hydroplane racing.
 The area has hosted many major sporting events, including the 1994 FIFA World Cup, Super Bowl XVI, Super Bowl XL, Wrestlemania 23, the 2005 Major League Baseball All-Star Game, many Stanley Cup Championship rounds, the first two games of the 2006 World Series, and the last two games of the 2012 World Series.

 The Michigan International Speedway in Brooklyn hosts various Auto racing: NASCAR, INDYCAR, and ARCA.

 The Detroit River hosts Hydroplane racing held by the APBA for the Detroit APBA Gold Cup.